ss2552/Guide_3DS/docs/a9lh-to-b9s.md

 ::: info

-For all steps in this section, overwrite any existing files on your SD card.
+For all steps in this section, if any of the files already exist, overwrite them with the new files.

 :::